 DNS Configuration on Cisco Routers

-To use DNS, a DNS Server must be configured.
-In a network, a router can be configured as DNS Server.
-In this lesson, we will talk about how to configure a Cisco Router to serve as a DNS Server in a network.
+To use DNS, firstly, we must configure a DNS Server.
+In a network, we can confgiure a router as a Domain Name System Server.
+In this lesson, we will talk about Cisco DNS Server Configuration, we will see how to configure a Cisco Router as a DNS Server in a network.

 For our DNS Server Configuration Example, we will use the below topology: